Album cover: Formats

 From the 1950s through to the 1980s, the 12" LP record and the 45 rpm record became the major formats for the distribution of popular music.
-The LP format remains in use for occasional new releases, though other formats have largely supplanted it.
+The LP format remains in use for new releases.
 The size of the typical cardboard LP sleeve cover is 12.375 in square.

 Starting in the mid-1990s, the compact disc (CD) was the most common form of physically distributed music products.
 Packaging formats vary, including the jewel case (which since 1982 has been the most popular form of CD packaging), and the cardboard and plastic combination commonly known as a Digipak (which has been a popular alternative form of packaging in recent years, but remains supplanted by the jewel case due to higher manufacturing costs and lower durability).
 Typically the album cover component of these packages is approximately 4.75 in square.

 In the 1980s and early 1990s, CDs were often sold as jewel cases enclosed within cardboard longboxes measuring 12 in by 6 in, which provided more space for album artwork than the jewel cases they contained, but were seen as harmful to the environment since the cardboard box was typically discarded by the buyer soon after purchase.
 Major record labels in the United States stopped distributing CDs in longboxes as of April 1, 1993.